kevintieu015/MergeSort/README.md

-# MergeSort: given array completed
+# MergeSort: can now work with user input.
--- Try to integrate with randomized array and user input array